GabrielOnDelphi/Delphi-LightSaber/README.md

  - Save your GUI state (checkboxes, radio buttons, edit boxes, etc.) to disk and then restore it when the application starts.
 All this with only 3 lines of code.
  - Automatically translate your GUI to multiple languages via DeepL (no extra lines of code).
  - Logging - Send color-coded messages to a log.
 The log will automatically pop up on errors, so the user can take action.
- - AppData - A dramatically improved TApplication object that gives you lots and lots and lots of goodies such as "RunningHome", "RunningFirstTime", "BetaTesterMode", "CurrentUserDir", "LastUsedFolder"
+ - AppData - A dramatically improved TApplication object that gives you lots and lots and lots of goodies such as "RunningHome", "RunningFirstTime", "BetaTesterMode", "UserPath", "LastUsedFolder"
  - "AppData.SingleInstance" - prevent your program from running as multiple instances in a computer and pass the command line parameters to the already running instance.
  - Uninstaller - The application writes itself in Windows "Add remove programs" so the user can uninstall it.
  - App control: Restore, Restart, SelfDelete (useful for the uninstaller), RunSelfAtWinStartUp, HideFromTaskbar...